-With society favouring extroverted people who exude positivity and enthusiasm, introverts are generally shunned for their shy and socially awkward behaviour.
+With society favouring extroverted people who exude positivity and enthusiasm, an introvert child is generally shunned for shy and socially awkward behaviour.
 But contemporary research indicates that the reflective traits of introverts helps them develop into good communicators and leaders – Aruna Raghuram

 Eight-year-old Anupriya Mathur, a class III student of a top-ranked Delhi school, has few friends.
 She spends long hours by herself reading or dabbling in art.
 Although an above average student, she rarely participates in the school’s cultural activities.
 In social gatherings too, she is reticent.
 However when her grandparents visited recently, Anupriya was forthcoming and cheerfully interacted with them.
 Anupriya’s mother is worried that her daughter lacks the social skills to succeed in the workplace and life.

 It’s not unusual for parents to fret and worry about introverted children.
 With society favouring extroverts who exude positivity and enthusiasm, introverts are generally shunned for their shy and socially awkward social behaviour.
 But contemporary science and research indicates that the reflective traits of introverts enables them to develop into better communicators and leaders.
 For instance a recent study conducted by researchers at Harvard, Stanford and Chicago universities reveals that companies managed by introvert CEOs outperformed their peers.